TobiasBak/mdsd/Plan.md

 ```

-## Added features
-- Validator to ensure entities have a singular parent.

 ## Housekeeping
 Before we are done we should change the option `noUnusedLocals` back to `true` in `tsconfig.json`.

-## More types
-We need to support serial in the language as well

 # Validation tasks: